markafitzgerald1/simulate-cribbage-games/README.md

 Simulate and analyze the play of hands and games of cribbage between two opponents.

 ## Setup

+### Python simulator

 - Install Python 3.9.6
-- `pip install -r requirements.txt` _(may require local admin to install black globally... or use a [virtualenv](https://virtualenv.pypa.io/en/latest/) instead!)_
+- Install dependencies: `pip install -r requirements.txt` _(may require local admin to install black globally... or use a [virtualenv](https://virtualenv.pypa.io/en/latest/) instead!)_
+- Check for type errors - should not find any errors: `mypy simulateCribbageGames.py`
 - _Optional:_ Build the start of hand position + current dealer wins, losses and game points database to improve positional play of simulation-based play and discard strategies' (takes about 30 minutes on my laptop): `python simulateCribbageGames.py --unlimited-hands-per-game --hide-first-pone-hands --hide-first-dealer-hands --hide-play-actions --games-per-update 2000 --tally-start-of-hand-position-results --game-count 1000000 --show-calc-cache-usage-stats`.
 Can be run longer (`--infinite-game-count` then Control+C to stop) for likely better results - exact point of diminshing returns currently hard to measure for performance and open bug reasons and not yet established.

-## Test

-- Check for type errors - should not find any errors: `mypy simulateCribbageGames.py`
+### Node.js

+- Install Node.js 16.7.0

+#### Simulator

+- Install dependencies: `npm install`
+- Build: `npm run tcm-build && npm run tsc-build && npm run coverage`
+- Simulate 1 hand from deal to end of play: `npm run simulate`
+- Simulate 100,000 hands, each from deal to end of play: `npm run simulate -- --hand-count 100000`

+#### Web Application

+- `npm start`
+  - If encountering the error `🚨 Build failed. @parcel/transformer-postcss: PostCSS config must have plugins` rerun `npm start` to resolve. _(TODO: find better fix for this. :))_

 ## Use

+### Python simulator

 - Simulate one hand from deal to end of hand counting: `python simulateCribbageGames.py`
 - Play against static (not simulation-based) discard and play strategies as first pone: `python simulateCribbageGames.py --first-pone-keep-user-selected --first-pone-play-user-entered --hide-first-dealer-hand --unlimited-hands-per-game`